programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 <span class="caption">Netlify CMS provides the data for a Gatsby website.</span>

-After Gatsby has generated all web app files from its build process, the web app can then be deployed to a static website host such as [Netlify](https://www.netlify.com/), [Now](https://zeit.co/now), or [Amazon S3](https://aws.amazon.com/s3/).
+After Gatsby has generated all web app files from its build process, the web app can then be deployed to a static website host such as <Link to="https://www.netlify.com/">Netlify</Link>, <Link to="https://zeit.co/now">Now</Link>, or <Link to="https://aws.amazon.com/s3/">Amazon S3</Link>.

 ![Diagram showing the flow frome data source (Netlify CMS) to the static site generator (Gatsby) to a hostring platform](./images/image-3.png)